mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 changes will not mean that the goal of an ongoing sprint also changes, just that it's achieved in a somewhat different way.

-The technical product roadmap invites you to think things through on paper (the value of which is often underestimated, in my opinion).
-This is less agile than what Scrum or Kanban advocates, but it does leave room for figuring things out during development.
+The technical product roadmap invites you to think things through on paper (I believe the value of this is often underestimated).
+This is less agile than what Scrum or Kanban advocates, but it does still leave room for figuring things out during development.
 In fact, this is necessary to keep the milestone descriptions concise and readable.
 Interweaving the description of the user experience with key implementation details helps to ensure that the implementation choices are grounded in the user requirements.
 This is important because surprisingly often the implementation is driven by what is technically possible rather than following the most effective way to create the user experience.

 Finally, the inclusion of a glossary helps a lot in creating a common understanding in the team about the main domain and implementation concepts.
 Creating the glossary will be a process of exploration and discussion